Welding-defects

 What are Welding-defects?

 Are there undetected defects?
 Hopefully not!
-No Welding-defects should go undetected, but undetectable discontinuities yes, that are acceptable, as defined by the designer.
+No Welding-defects should go undetected.
+Undetected discontinuities should be only those acceptable, as defined by the designer.

 An Article on Lamellar Tearing was published (7) in Issue 46 of Practical Welding Letter for June 2007.